 Officer response - it is acknowledged that the site is impeded by level differences.
 The point of access is also fixed.
 That makes providing shallow gradients to properties and the care facility challenging given that the site rises by approximately 14m from the existing roundabout to the centre of the site.
 However, the NPPF requires local planning authorities to take into account the need to design inclusive development.
-It is also acknowledged that future residents of the extra care facility are also more likely to require a suitable route for mobility impaired in order to access bus facilities etc. The latest layout plan shows a path directly from the extra care facility to Bradley Boulevard.
-There are potential issues in providing this pathway due to the protected trees within this section of woodland and the potential for the path to require the removal of some trees.
-A full update will be provided to planning committee following further consideration of this issue in consultation with the tree officer.
+It is also acknowledged that future residents of the extra care facility are also more likely to require a suitable route for mobility impaired in order to access bus facilities etc. However, due to the proximity of protected trees (TPO'd woodland) it is not feasible to provide a route from the extra care facility to Bradley Boulevard and other options, including providing a route through the adjacent school car park, are not feasible.